 The premise behind HAES is focused on modifiable behaviors that are known to be health-promoting.
 These include habits that feel habitual, easy, second-nature, such as enjoyable movement, nutritious yet satisfying meals, and finding ways to support your emotional needs.

 The HAES pledge is based on improving health through honoring your body’s needs.
 It encourages the adoption of habits for the sake of health and well-being rather than weight control (which we know to be ineffectual and even harmful).
-HAES encourages:
+Health at Every Size ™ encourages:

 Accepting and respecting the natural diversity of body sizes and shapes.